Nuclear power in the UK

 UK nuclear plants under construction

-Hinkley Point C is expected to have a capacity of 3,200 megawatts, enough to power 6 million homes or about 7% of the UK’s overall power generation.
+Both power stations are using the same design and are each expected to have a capacity of 3,200 megawatts, enough to power around six million homes, or about 7% of the UK’s overall electricity generation.

 Who owns the nuclear power stations in the UK?

-Électricité de France (EDF) owns and operates all of the UK’s current nuclear power plants and the planned sites at Hinkley and Sizewell.
+Électricité de France (EDF) owns and operates all of the UK’s active nuclear power plants and is the majority shareholder of the plant under construction at Hinkley Point C.

-EDF is a global leader in nuclear power, with the largest fleet of nuclear reactors, including all 18 of France’s active reactors.
+EDF is a global leader in nuclear power, with the largest fleet of nuclear reactors in the world, including all of France’s active reactors.

 The role of nuclear energy on the national grid